What is the Philip Project?

 Who will teach the course?

-Rev David Hunt and Dr Tim Billington will be leading the course, assisted by a team of guest lecturers (from local churches).
+Rev David Hunt will be teaching the Bible Overview on the course, assisted by a team of guest lecturers (from Friends International and from local churches) for the other sessions.
 The course is run in partnership with Friends International, and is part of a network of Philip Project courses which run around the UK.

 What is the covered on the training days?

 The programme page gives full details of the programme.
-The training days are divided into three main sessions, each of 90 minutes:
+The training days cover three main aspects:

 - Bible overview: we examine the overall story of the Bible, from Genesis to Revelation